-I hope you enjoy this, my Citizens! 😀 My version is based very closely on one from calmlycookingcurry.blogspot.com, though I have added dried rose petals and pure silver foil (varq) to really emphasize the Luckow/royal origins of this dish. 🙂
+I hope you enjoy this rare recipe, Citizens! 😀 My version is based very closely on one from calmlycookingcurry.blogspot.com, though I have added dried rose petals and pure silver foil (varq) to really emphasize the Lucknow/royal origins of this dish. 🙂

 Citizens, you have probably noticed we don’t use ads here on TFD.